Bebris tsikhe

 Bebris Tsikhe is an early medieval fortress in Georgia in the historical region of Kartli, Mtskheta.
 It situated on the right bank of the river Aragvi, on the north of Mtskheta.
 In ancient times, the fortress was called ″Belti″.
-Vakhushti Bagrationi calls it ″Beltistsikhe″.
+Prince Vakhushti of Kartli calls it ″Beltistsikhe″.
 The fortress was built to protect Mtskheta and Tbilisi from the north, from the side of the Greater Caucasus Range.

 The fortress naturally fits into the landscape, built to imitate a continuation of the mountain.
 The walls, over 2 m thick, are built with almost equal-size stones.
 The fortress has two levels: a citadel and a lower courtyard.
 The citadel has a triangular shape.
 Three towers were erected at each corner of the triangle.
 The eastern tower originally had square shape, but it was destroyed and rebuilt in 18th century.
 The southwestern tower was the largest and also served as a dungeon.
 It has four levels with embrasures, split by wooden ceilings.
 The walls of the lower courtyard are largely in ruins, but the fortress obviously had a multifaceted shape, stemming from the complicated terrain.
 Its only tower was built from the east side to protect from the former road side.
 A part of the tower wall still remains.
 In the neighborhood of Bebris Tsikhe, archeological layers of ancient and feudal periods are identified.